bianca9901/django-project/README.md

 ### Content:

-[This](https://www.coastlinenservices.com/blog/vegetarian-and-vegan-menu-options/) blog is where the menus food titles were taken from.
+[This](https://www.coastlinenservices.com/blog/vegetarian-and-vegan-menu-options/) blog is where the menus' food titles were taken from.

 ---